-- a.
-No water service connection to any premises shall be installed or maintained by PW unless the water supply is protected as required by state law and regulations and this Cross-Connection Control Policy.
-Service of water to any premise shall be discontinued by PW if a backflow prevention assembly required by this Cross-Connection Control Policy is not installed, tested, and maintain, or if it is found that a backflow prevention assembly has been removed, by-passed, or if an unprotected cross-connection exists on the premises.
-Service will not be restored until such conditions or defects are corrected. - b.
-The customer's system should be open for inspection at all reasonable times to authorized representatives of the Department of Health and Environmental Control and PW to determine where cross-connection or other structural or sanitary hazards, including violations of the regulation, exist.
-When such a condition becomes known, PW may deny or immediately discontinue service to the premises by providing for a physical break in the service line until the customer has corrected the condition(s) in conformance with state, county, town, or city statutes relating to plumbing and water supplies and the regulations adopted pursuant hereto. - c.
-An approved backflow prevention assembly shall be installed on the service line to a customer's water system at or near the property line or immediately inside the building being served; but in all cases, before the first branch line leading off the service line.
+- (1) No water service connection to any premises shall be installed or maintained by PW unless the water supply is protected as required by state law and regulations and this Cross-Connection Control Policy.
+Service of water to any premise shall be discontinued by PW if a backflow prevention assembly required by this Cross-Connection Control Policy is not installed, tested, and maintained properly, or if it is found that a backflow prevention assembly has been removed, by-passed, or if an unprotected cross-connection exists on the premises.
+Service will not be restored until such conditions or defects are corrected.
+Very little warning will be provided to the customer in this situation. - (2) The customer's system should be available for inspection at all reasonable times to authorized representatives of SCDHEC and PW to determine where cross-connection or other structural or sanitary hazards, including violations of the regulation may exist.
+When such a condition becomes known, PW may deny or immediately discontinue service to the premises by providing for a physical break in the service line until the customer has corrected the condition(s) in conformance with state, county, town, or city statutes relating to plumbing and water supplies and the regulations adopted pursuant hereto.

+(3) An approved backflow prevention assembly shall be installed on the service line to a customer's water system at or near the property line.